DinoChiesa/ApigeeEdge-BlueGreen-1/README.md

    curl -i -X GET "https://$ORG-$ENV.apigee.net/bluegreen/1"
    ```

-## License

-This example and all its code and configuration is licensed under [the Apache 2.0 source
-license](LICENSE).

 ## Notes

 This proxy does not actually balance load to *any* backend systems.
 Instead it is a simple